-Matt McCoy enters his sixth season with the Mississippi Braves as Stadium Operations Manager/Sales Associate.
+Matt McCoy enters his seventh season with the Mississippi Braves as Stadium Operations Manager/Sales Associate.
 Before accepting his current position, McCoy spent the 2008 season as the Stadium Operations intern for the Birmingham Barons.
 He also served as an Assistant Manager for Wal-Mart stores for four years in McComb and Vicksburg.

 McCoy is a graduate of the University of Southern Mississippi, where he earned a BFA in Theatre Performance.

 Originally from Pontotoc, MS, McCoy, 36, lives in Flowood with his wife Brooke, daughters Maddie Grace and Kate, and two dogs, Mollie and Murphy.
 In his free time, McCoy enjoys spending time with his wife, daughters, playing with his dogs and catching any Atlanta Braves or Southern Miss game possible.

 Brian Prochilo, Promotions and Entertainment Manager for the Mississippi Braves, returns for his 18th year with the Atlanta Braves Double-A affiliate.
 He has been with the Braves since 1998 when he was a trainee for three years while attending the University of South Carolina.

 Prochilo graduated from USC in 2000 with a Bachelor's Degree in Sport Administration and earned a full-time position with the Greenville Braves in October 2001.
 He served as the Concessions Manager until 2004 when he was named Ticket Manager.